My Favorite HIIT Workouts

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

-If you don't have a lot of time to workout, try one of these short and intense workouts.
+If you do not have a lot of time to workout, try one of these short and intense workouts.

 There are many ways to still get an excellent workout in less than 30 minutes.
-You don’t have to sacrifice health benefits just because you’re a parent and don’t have the time for a longer workout.
+You do not have to sacrifice health benefits just because you’re a parent and do not have the time for a longer workout.

 High intensity interval training (HIIT) is really popular these days for people that don’t have a lot of time.
 It has a lot of the health benefits of a longer workout (and in some cases may be better for you), but in a much smaller period of time.